andrefs/we-cos-sim/README.md

-# We-Cos-Sim
+# we-cos-sim

-We-Cos-Sim is a tool for calculating the cosine similarity between words using word embeddings.
-It leverages FastText vectors to provide similarity scores, which can be useful in various natural language processing tasks.
+we-cos-sim is a tool for calculating the cosine similarity between words using word embeddings.
+It leverages FastText vectors to provide semantic similarity scores.

 ## Features